Chicken Fricassée

 1 tablespoon oil, 1 tablespoon butter

-• Place chicken thighs top-side down in skillet; cook 4-6 minutes on medium heat or until lightly browned; flip and cook another 4-6 minutes; use tongs, remove chicken and place on plate and cover with foil
+• Place chicken in a single layer in skillet; cook 4-6 minutes on medium heat or until lightly browned; flip and cook another 4-6 minutes; use tongs, remove chicken, transfer to plate and cover with foil

 • Deglaze pan: add white wine to skillet; use wooden spoon to scrape pan